wu80205/simple-login-form/README.md

-This is a simple login for created using HTML and Javascript.
+This is a simple login form created using HTML and Javascript.

 To login:
 Username: user